coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 7. What are you waiting for?

     If you cannot answer this without resorting to the previously rejected concept of good timing, the answer is simple: You’re afraid, just like the rest of the world.
-Measure the cost of inaction, realize the unlikelihood and re-pairability of most missteps, and develop the most important habit of those who excel and enjoy doing so: action.
+Measure the cost of inaction, realize the unlikelihood and repairability of most missteps, and develop the most important habit of those who excel and enjoy doing so: action.

 ## System Reset

 - "The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
-Therefore all progress depends on the unreasonable man." — GEORGE BERNARD SHAW, Maxims for Revolutionists
+Therefore all progress depends on the unreasonable man." — George Bernard Shaw, Maxims for Revolutionists

 ## Doing the unrealistic is easier than doing the realistic